Stand-Up Desks Can Help with Chiropractic Care

-This newer research specifically linking health problems to sitting in recent years has also caused the ergonomics movement to evolve into a call for stand-up desks or stand-up workstations – even treadmill workstations – especially in computer-centric office environments where people usually sit at their desks for the majority, if not all, of their work days.
+This newer research specifically linking health problems to sitting in recent years has also caused the ergonomics movement to evolve into a call for view website stand-up desks or retin a cream 0.05 price in south africa stand-up workstations – even treadmill workstations – especially in computer-centric office environments where people usually sit at their desks for the majority, if not all, of their work days.

 What You Need to Know About Stand-Up Desks

 Despite the new movement toward them, stand-up desks aren’t new.
 In fact, they were common in the 18th and 19th centuries.
 In addition, many notable figures in the past few centuries have used them, including former British Prime Minister Winston Churchill, authors Virginia Woolf and Ernest Hemingway, former Supreme Court Justice Oliver Wendell Holmes, Jr., and United States founding father Benjamin Franklin.